-- 8.0 Policies in the Adopted Development Plan Not Implemented - 8.1 Section 38(6) of the Planning and Compulsory Purchase Act 2004 requires that planning decisions are made in accordance with the Development Plan unless material considerations indicate otherwise.
+- 8.1 Section 38(6) of the Planning and Compulsory Purchase Act 2004 requires that planning decisions are made in accordance with the Development Plan unless material considerations indicate otherwise.
 Material considerations need to be significant in order for a departure from the development plan to be made. - 8.2 As of April 1st 2017 there are three policies in the Local Plan Strategy which are no longer applied as adopted, this is within policy SP18, and Policy SP3, and Policy SP11. - 8.3 Policy SP18 makes reference to the Code for Sustainable Homes, and whilst the document is in existence, the DCLG have now removed their endorsement in planning policy, therefore the compliance with the standard is not explicitly required, and since there has been no substitute it has not been replaced.
 All other parts of the policy remain in place. - 8.4 On 1 September 2016 the Local Planning authority revised the operation of Policy SP3 and Policy SP11 in connection with the changes to National Planning Guidance in respect of small sites and developer contributions.